 Smoked salmon is a luxury item in much of the world.
 However, in Western Ireland, smoked salmon is an accessible food item enjoyed by the masses.

-Many tourists buy salmon at the European grocery stores that are all over Ireland.
+Many tourists buy salmon at European-style grocery stores located all over Ireland.
 However, with a bit of planning, it’s easy and fun to visit smokehouses for the area’s freshest salmon.

 The Burren Smokehouse

 We visited several smokehouses in Europe this summer, but The Burren Smokehouse will always be our first.
 This is the place where we learned about the smoking process (both hot and cold) and tasted freshly smoked salmon.
 Although we weren’t able to see the smoking on a first-hand basis here, we enjoyed the short video shown in the shop.